domschl/python-mchess/mchess/chess_json_doc.md

 }
 ```

-The generator can decide, if variants are provided as uci- or san-formatted
+The generator should provide only `"variant"` in uci format, a san-formatted variantformat
-arrays.
-Recipients will receive both formats from dispatcher.
+is added by the dispatcher for client-display use.

 ## Board moves

 ### Move

 ```json
 {